-The Company's related parties consist of companies owned by management and directors.
-The Company had a payable balance of \$1,256 as at December 31, 2014 (2013 - \$Nil).
+The Company had a related party payable balance of \$443 as at December 31, 2015 (2014 - \$1,256).
+These payable amounts relate to expense reimbursements.
 All related party transactions were recorded at the amount agreed upon by the related parties.
+There are no ongoing contractual or other commitments resulting from the above transactions.